Real-Time Sync: From HTTP to Reactive Backends

 This is the major advantage

-With standard WebSockets: You have to write hundreds of lines of code (establishing connections, handling disconnections, processing updates, etc.)
+With plain WebSockets: you write hundreds of lines of code (opening connections, handling drops, processing updates, and so on).

-With Convex: You write 2 lines of code (useQuery and you're done).
-Convex handles the rest automatically.
+With Convex: you write two lines (useQuery, and you're done).
+Convex handles the rest.

-Time saved: Days or weeks of work turn into minutes!
+Time saved: days or weeks of work shrink to minutes.

 Comparison: Old vs. New